Best San Francisco Farmers Markets

 Hours: Sundays 9:30 a.m.-1:30 p.m.

-Although quite small in comparison to the larger local farmers’ markets, the Fort Mason Center Farmers’ Market makes up for its size with superb fresh organic produce and exceptional views of San Francisco Bay and the Golden Gate Bridge.
-Hosted by the Golden Gate National Park Service and presented by the California Farmers’ Market Association, the Fort Mason market is open every Sunday rain or shine, with over 35 farmers and vendors,
+Although quite small compared to the larger local farmers’ markets, the Fort Mason Center Farmers’ Market makes up for its size with superb fresh organic produce and exceptional views of San Francisco Bay and the Golden Gate Bridge.
+Hosted by the Golden Gate National Park Service and presented by the California Farmers’ Market Association, the Fort Mason market is open every Sunday, rain or shine, with over 35 farmers and vendors,

 Fort Mason Parking

-Parking at Fort Mason isn’t generally an issue although it does require a fee starting at $3 for the first hour and $6 between one and two hours.
-Additional parking may be found near Ghirardelli Square a short walk away and Muni bus lines 28, 30, 30X, 43, 47 and 49 all serve Fort Mason Center.
-What also may be of interest to visitors to Fort Mason Center on Friday evenings is Off the Grid, an enormous mobile food gathering featuring some of San Francisco’s best mobile gourmet food vendors.
+Parking at Fort Mason isn’t generally an issue, although it does require a fee starting at $3 for the first hour and $6 for one or two hours.
+Additional parking may be found near Ghirardelli Square, a short walk away.
+In addition, you can take Muni bus lines 28, 30, 30X, 43, 47, and 49, all serve Fort Mason Center.
+Off the Grid, an enormous mobile food gathering featuring some of San Francisco’s best mobile gourmet food vendors may also interest you in visiting Fort Mason Center on Friday evenings.

 Related: Take Alternative Transportation In SF